 - To ensure meetings are run effectively, focusing on priorities and making the best use of time available, and to ensure that all members have an equal opportunity to participate in discussion and decision-making.

 - To establish and foster an effective relationship with the Headteacher based on trust and mutual respect for each other’s roles.
 The Chair has an important role in ensuring that the Governing Body acts as a sounding board to the Headteacher and provides strategic direction.

-Janet Tye is Vice Chair and also chairs the Personnel Committee.
-She a recently retired primary teacher with a strong grasp of contemporary issues within education, including the challenges facing schools in the current climate.
+Janet Tighe is Vice Chair.
+Mrs Tighe is a retired primary teacher with a strong grasp of contemporary issues within education, including the challenges facing schools in the current climate.

 Clerk to Governing Body

 Louise Smith is the Clerk to the Governing body.
 The clerk’s role is:

 - To work effectively with the Chair of Governors, the other Governors and the Headteacher to support the Governing Body